Administrative divisions of Wisconsin: Village

 Lake Hallie Village Hall, fire department, and police station.

 In Wisconsin, a village is an autonomous incorporated area within one or more counties.
 It provides various services to its residents and has a degree of home rule and taxing jurisdiction over them.
 As of 2015, Wisconsin had 407 villages.

 In order to incorporate as a village, a community must have at least 150 citizens if it is in a rural area or 2,500 if it is in an urban area.
 The home rule authority granted to villages allows them to make their own decisions about their affairs, administration and much of their public policy, subject to state law.

+Article body Article Draft In the year 1871 and also 1892 The constitutional amendments were adopted because they helped prohibit the Legislature from incorporating any city, village, or town by a special act.

-Villages are governed by a Village President and a Board of Trustees.
+Villages are governed by a Village President and a board of trustees.
 Village officers include a president, clerk, treasurer, and assessor.
 Villages may also elect to hire a village manager to oversee day-to-day operations instead of an elected village president; nine villages had done this as of 2015.
 An additional 77 villages in Wisconsin employ village administrators.